mclane-company/hxhawki-swaggerhub-automation/products/Human Captial Mgmt/tsd-vendavo-users-sys-api-v1.md

 #### Users

-The Vendavo cloud based application provides enhanced capability to institute a pricing stragetgy that can be customized to a customer or channel.
+The Vendavo cloud based application provides enhanced capability to institute a pricing strategy that can be customized to a customer or channel.
 This application will focus on managing McLane users of the Vendavo cloud based system.